 Queue Rank Disparity in Valorant

-You can play a game of Valorant with a friend who has a higher/lower rank but with a maximum difference of 9 rank tiers.
+You can play a game of Valorant with a friend who has a higher/lower rank but with a maximum difference of 9 ranks.
 If this difference exceeds 9 rank tiers, the matchmaking search system will not let you find the game.

 Valorant is a highly competitive-oriented game, so its ranked mode has to be polished — that's why it's so complicated.
 There will probably be many more times when Riot will change things in the Valorant ranked mode.
 But that's also why we love this game; it's so fresh all the time, and that's not easy to maintain in an online shooter!